uviclibraries/html-css/act-4.md

 `padding: 20%;`

 - If you have time, feel free to change other values in our new `<div>`.
-- Now you can see how versatile even a basic `<div>` can be!
+- Now you can see how versatile even one `<div>` can be!
-- We have changed the layout of our `<div>` in a basic way, but the word of CSS layout can complex, depending on what you are trying to do.
-As you move on in the world of CSS, you will eventually have to have a good grasp of CSS layout, which you can read more about on the [W3Schools CSS Layout tutorial page](https://www.w3schools.com/css/css_positioning.asp).
+- We have changed the layout of our `<div>` in a basic way, but the world of CSS layout can be complex, depending on what you are trying to do.
+If you plan to learn more CSS, you will eventually have to have a solid grasp of CSS layout, which you can read more about on the [W3Schools CSS Layout tutorial page](https://www.w3schools.com/css/css_positioning.asp).
-- One approach to layout is to think of your content, such as your paragraphs, images, and `div` sections as tiles, or boxes, that can be moved around relative to each other in various ways.
+- One approach to layout is to think of your content, such as your paragraphs, images, and `div` sections, as tiles, or boxes, that can be moved around, relative to each other on your web page, in various ways.
 - Next, we will play with another way of arranging layout, using flexible boxes, or "flexboxes".

 ## CSS layout with "flexible boxes," or "flexboxes"